 The foundation's main project is Ekebergparken in Oslo.
 Ekebergparken is a nonprofit organization which opened on the 26th of September 2013.
 Establishment, operations and maintenance are regulated by an agreement with the property owner Oslo Municipality.
 The foundation has through this agreement committed to make available a minimum of 300 million NOK to the park project.
 100 million NOK for the development of the park, 100 million NOK for the purchasing of sculptures and 100 million NOK to a managing fund.
 The foundation has operating responsibilities for the park for 50 years.

 The foundation was also itself responsible for the actual revitalization and further development of the area leading up to the opening in September 2013.
 All measures are subject to municipal control with continuous follow-up and reporting.

 A professional art committee recommending the purchase and placement of sculptures to Oslo Municipality has been established.
-At the opening 30 sculptures had been placed, by the end of 2021 that number will have increased to 43.
+At the opening 30 sculptures had been placed, and as of 2024 that number have increased to 45.
 Further additions are planned for the coming years.
 The rezoning plan for the area allows for up to 80 sculptures.

 C. Ludens Ringnes Foundation is led by a board consisting of three members.
 Christian Ringnes is the chairman of the board, Berit Kjøll and Øyvind Klevar are executive members.
 Ina Johannesen is managing director of the foundation.